DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ###  Footer
    - The footer contains contact details and links to social media sites making it easy for the user to contact the club.
-   - The phone and email details are inter-active allowing the user to click to connect with the club.
+   - The phone and email details are inter-active allowing the user to easily click to connect with the club.
    - The social media icons are inter-active and open in a new tab.
 The club is very active on social media which allows the user to learn more about the club.
-   - A scroll to top feature was added using the club logo in the footer.
-This allows for easier navigation of the site for the user.
+   - A scroll to top feature was added in the footer.
+This allows for easier navigation of the site and a more enjoyable user experience.
 ![mkg north dublin footer](docs/readme-images/footer.png)

 [Back to top](#mkg-north-dublin)